Dress Code Policy

 Inappropriate shirts include the following: halter tops, strapless tops, backless tops, mesh or see-through sheer tops without a shirt underneath, and low cut tank tops (including the neck and arm areas of the tank top).
 Shirts must not expose the midriff.

 - Shorts must have a 1” inseam; skirts need to extend to mid-thigh.

 - Pants should be worn at the waist without “sagging.”

-- Anything with language not conducive to a safe and positive learning environment, unauthorized group affiliations, drug/alcohol/tobacco or sexual references, images of or reference to weapons, or otherwise Supreme Court deemed (Tinker v Des Moines 1969) offensive content is prohibited.
+- Anything with language not conducive to a safe and positive learning environment, including unauthorized group affiliations, drug/alcohol/tobacco or sexual references, images of or reference to weapons, or otherwise Supreme Court deemed offensive content is prohibited (Tinker v.
+Des Moines 1969).

 - Chains of any kind (such as wallet chains) and clothing or jewelry with protrusions that could be considered dangerous or unsafe are not allowed.